Modal Logical Neural Networks: Experiments

 \section{Experiments}

 We conducted a series of experiments to validate the deductive reasoning, inductive learning, and combined capabilities of MLNNs across diverse problem domains.
 As no canonical benchmarks exist for evaluating differentiable modal reasoning with a learnable accessibility relation, we construct a set of reference tasks by adapting existing datasets and logical puzzles so that the underlying queries are genuinely modal (involving necessity, possibility, or epistemic structure) rather than purely propositional.
-Each task is designed to isolate a particular capability: enforcing fixed symbolic constraints (Sections~\ref{sec:experiments:pos}~and~\ref{sec:experiments:dialects}) and learning relational structure from data (Sections~\ref{sec:experiments:epi}, \ref{sec:experiments:diplomacy}, and \ref{sec:experiments:casino}).
+Each task is designed to isolate a particular capability: enforcing fixed symbolic constraints (Sections~\ref{sec:experiments:pos}, \ref{sec:experiments:dialects} and \ref{sec:experiments:sudoku}) and learning relational structure from data (Sections~\ref{sec:experiments:epi}, \ref{sec:experiments:diplomacy}, and \ref{sec:experiments:casino}).
+Section~\ref{sec:experiments:sudoku} specifically evaluates the framework's ability to navigate non-convex optimization landscapes with rigid, predefined rules.
 Our goal is not to establish state-of-the-art performance on these datasets, but to provide clear, controlled studies of when and how modal structure matters.
 Accordingly, we report comparisons against (i) ablated variants of our architecture (e.g., without modality or without a learnable accessibility relation) and (ii) standard neural baselines with identical propositional backbones (e.g., a BiLSTM), so that any observed differences can be attributed to the modal components.

+\paragraph{Statistical Reporting} Unless otherwise noted, all quantitative results report mean $\pm$ standard deviation over 5 independent runs with different random seeds.
+We specify hyperparameters in Appendix~\ref{sec:appendix}.
+For key comparisons, we report 95\% confidence intervals and perform paired t-tests where appropriate.